Kreative-Performative-Individuals/api-gateway/README.md

 Right after test the integration among different services.

-If you want to test, the GUI as well, navigate inside the fronted folder and start the container by running:
+If you want to test, the GUI as well, navigate inside the frontend folder and start the container by running:

 ``docker build -t frontend . ``